skatlapa/gzr_parse/README.md

 # What's this?!
-Script to bulk download dashboards via `gzr cat` and arrange the downloaded content into a specific folder structure: Department_Name/(dashboards,looks)/content.json
+Glad you asked!
+A script to bulk download dashboards via `gzr cat` and arrange the downloaded content into a specific folder structure: Department_Name/(dashboards,looks)/content.json

 The downloaded content is to be used for importing content onto a target looker instance via ldeploy (looker_deployer) tool.